Dianella longifolia

 Dianella longifolia, commonly known as blueberry lily, pale flax lily or smooth flax lily, or blue flax-lily, (although other species, or the whole genus Dianella are also referred to by this last name) is a species of flowering plant in the family Asphodelaceae and is endemic to non-arid areas of Australia.
 It is a tufted, rhizomatous, perennial herb with grass-like leaves, pale blue, white or greenish flowers that have pale yellow anthers, and shiny, pale blue berries.

 Description

-Dianella longifolia is a rhizamatous, perennial herb that forms tufts up to about 1.5 m tall and has stems less than 10 cm long.
+Dianella longifolia is a rhizomatous, perennial herb that forms tufts up to about 1.5 m tall and has stems less than 10 cm long.
 The leaves are folded lengthwise, grass-like, and 20–80 cm long with a rounded to keeled sheath and 2–25 mm wide.
 The inflorescence is longer than the leaves, the flowers pale blue, white or greenish and well separated from each other, each on a pedicel 7-16 mm long.
 The three outer tepals are 6–10 mm and the inner tepals 5.5–9 mm long, each with five veins.
 The stamens have filament swellings 1–2.3 mm long and yellow anthers.
 Flowering occurs in spring and summer and the fruit is a pale blue berry 3–7 mm long.